 Crunchy and satisfying, Coconut Almond Granola Bars will fill you up and keep you going all morning!

 - 2 cups old fashioned rolled oatmeal

 - 1 cup sweetened flaked coconut

 - 1/2 cup honey I used a dark honey

 - 2 tablespoons melted butter

-Line a half sheet pan with a piece of parchment paper.
-Toss together the oatmeal, almonds and coconut on the baking sheet.
-Spread the mixture into a single layer and bake for 10 minutes, stirring halfway through.
-Remove from oven and set aside to cool.
+On a half sheet pan, toss together the oatmeal, almonds, wheat germ and sunflower seeds.
+Spread the mixture into a single layer and bake for 15 minutes, stirring two to three times during baking.
+Remove from oven and set aside.

 Reduce oven temperature to 300 degrees.

 Meanwhile, add the honey, brown sugar, melted butter and almond extract to a small saucepan and heat, stirring constantly over medium heat until the brown sugar has dissolved.
 Stir in the orange zest.